-When it comes to pregnancy, birth and the way you care for your baby, you need to ask yourself, what is really guiding my choices?
+When it comes to pregnancy, birth, the way you care for your baby, or how you parent you need to ask yourself, what is really guiding my choices?
 Am I truly making informed choices?

 What is informed choice?